Are You Part Of The Skinny Fat Club?

-Interestingly, one of the things you often see with skinny fat guys is that they don’t tend to eat very much.
+Interestingly, one of the things you often see with skinny fat people is that they don’t tend to eat very much.

 After all, they don’t have the extreme body fat percentages of genuinely obese people, which is almost always a product of over eating.

-Instead, many skinny fat guys often steadfastly keep their calories too low for long periods of time, which eventually causes their metabolisms to slow down considerably.
+Instead, many skinny fat people often steadfastly keep their calories too low for long periods of time, which eventually causes their metabolisms to slow down considerably.